devanbenz/static-site-gen/themes/boring/content/blog/global_hashtable.md

 2. Push based (morsel driven)

 I'll do my best to explain the core difference between these systems briefly, but if you have time I would suggest reading this [amazing blog post](https://justinjaffray.com/query-engines-push-vs.-pull/) by
 Justin Jaffrey.
-He gives a great explaination.
+He gives a great explanation.

 SQL queries are parsed and then transformed in to a tree (or DAG) of operators used to perform actions on data.
 The culmination of these actions will retrieve the specific records you need from your DBMS.